MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 the longer it takes to shift the grid.

 Therefore, I added the parameter GRID_MAX_COUNT, which specifies the number of initial orders to be placed.
-Then, two options performed, one of the placed grid orders executed, and after successful creation of the take profit order, the missing grid orders added, or the grid shift function triggered.
+Then, two options performed.
+First, the grid shift function triggered.
+Second, one of the placed grid orders executed, and after successful creation of the take profit order, the next part *GRID_MAX_COUNT of hold grid orders added.

-#### Shift grid orders
-It happens that when place a grid, the price goes in the opposite direction.
-There is no point in waiting in this case, we need to move the grid after the price.
-For this there are SHIFT_GRID_THRESHOLD and SHIFT_GRID_DELAY.
-Configure them or leave the default values.
+If total count of active grid orders more than ORDER_Q and hold grid not exhaust each next placed one after filling one grid order, until the hold list exhausted.

+Thus, we always have a given number of active orders to respond to price fluctuations and have a large range of price overlap.
+Then, we do not risk running into the ban from exchange for exceeding the limit.

 #### Logarithm price option
 You can increase the share of the deposit in turnover when calculating the price for grid orders using not a linear,